 So, How to Restore your iPhone?
-Your iPhone can be restored to any backup file you have taken in the past via the following methods:
+Your iPhone can be restored to any backup file you have taken in the past using these tools:

 After going through Apple’s official documents; my team and I found that:

-An iPhone can be restored via iCloud, Mac, iTunes, Google Drive and Factory settings.
-Though the process may take roughly 30 minutes depending on the internet connection and battery life, it is worth it and ensures a safety backup.
+An iPhone can be restored via iCloud, Mac, iTunes, Google Drive, and Factory settings.
+Though the process may take roughly 30 minutes depending on the internet connection and battery life, it is worth it and ensures a safe backup.

 How to Restore your iPhone

 For those who have created an iCloud backup before, you may know how to go about the settings and access the options to restore your backup file.